RossBoylan/mccli/README.md

 1. File `inp.txt` shows the ultimate value used to replace corresponding values in the *.inp* file (regardless if it's actually used).
 In addition, at the top it includes counts of the number of places in each *.inp* file the label is found.
 2. Directory `dat_files` contains copies of the modified dat files (from modfile) for each run.
 Naming convention: `{name}_{simulation #}.dat`

+## To Do

+3 and 4 below are  critical; the others can wait.

+Some of these are design issues (what should the program do) rather than bugs (e.g., 5 and 8).
+More accurately, some bugs raise design issues.

+6 is a documenation issue; 7 a feature request (which calls for some design and a new program).

+2 is solved (that's what the * just after the number means).

+1 is an adminstrative issue.

+1. Find out if it possible to create issues on a fork: https://github.community/t/create-issues-for-forks/118975

+2. *Resolve failure to run for me.
+    I had the order of arguments to mc run reversed, and so was attempting to run iteration 1 without having run iteration 0.
+    Iteration 0 creates essential files.
+See 5a for one of the issues this raises.
+Another might be whether it should be so easy to make such a mistake.

+3. Fix unsupported operand error when using lognormal distribution.
+    Clearly the results of mixing different data types.
+    *THIS IS THE CRITICAL PROBLEM*
+    ```
+    C:\Users\rdboylan\Documents\KBD2\mod91_test-MC-costs_ARG>node ..\mccli\bin\mc run 0 2 33
+    ERR montecarlo.py run failed
+    Traceback (most recent call last):
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 687, in <module>
+        main()
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 31, in main
+        datfile.save_raw_data()
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 167, in save_raw_data
+        with open('MC/input_variation/dat_files/' + self.file_data['filename'] + '.csv', 'a',newline='') as totals_file:
+    FileNotFoundError: [Errno 2] No such file or directory: 'MC/input_variation/dat_files/b.csv'

+    C:\Users\rdboylan\Documents\KBD2\mod91_test-MC-costs_ARG>node ..\mccli\bin\mc run
+    ERR montecarlo.py run failed
+    Traceback (most recent call last):
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 687, in <module>
+        main()
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 30, in main
+        datfile.vary()
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 136, in vary
+        self.vary_line(line_num)
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 175, in vary_line
+        varied = self.sdfile.get_variation(line_num)
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 404, in get_variation
+        return self._do_line(line_num)
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 419, in vary_by_row
+        return self._do_dist(rnd, means, sds)
+      File "C:\Users\rdboylan\Documents\KBD2\mccli\bin\js/../python/montecarlo.py", line 345, in _correlated_lognormal
+        f = 1.0 + np.power(sds/means, 2)
+    TypeError: unsupported operand type(s) for /: 'list' and 'list'

+4. Check if current parameterization of lognormal is working.
+    The previous version produced means that roughly match the simulation inputs.
+This is not what should
+    have happened if the old parameters were the mean and sd of the associated normal distribution.
+    Joanne says the old "sd" parameter was a coefficient of variation, which is sort of what you would expect from that parameterization.
+    So if something was transforming the mean before, that same something is likely to imply my inputs do not yield the expected
+    and desired distribution.
+    *ALSO CRITICAL*

+5. How should the program behave on a partial run?
+    A partial run is anything other than the traditional run that covers all iterations,
+    starting with 0, at one go.
+Any of the following fit the description: rerunning a single failed iteration; running
+    multiple simultaneous jobs/threads to do different simulations (e.g., 0-99 in one, 100-199 in another); resuming a run
+    after it died or you shut the computer down; running a simulation via a sequence of chunks.
+    There are at least 2 issues:
+        a) If iteration 0 is not run first, everything else fails.
+        b) If a run starts after some other runs have finished (or possibly before), it currently asks whether to
+        save previous work.
+If you say yes, everything, including the previous iteration 0 files, is moved to a directory under
+        MC/saved_runs.
+This yields problem 5a.
+If you so no, it is unclear if there is a problem; it seems quite possible at least
+        some output files will be overwritten, wiping out the results of previous chunks.

+    The whole previous framework seems based on the assumption that different runs represent different things: different parameters,
+    different code, or something similar.
+However, all my changes in repeatable are designed to allow partial runs that are
+    all part of the same set of simulations.
+These 2 perspectives are at odds.

+    The question about saving previous results is also problematic if the simulation is being run automatically, e.g., by a script
+    that distributes the calculations, since it is interactive.

+    So what is the desired behavior?

+    At the moment, the "Do you want to save the previous results" seems to be triggered by the presence of a non-empty
+    MC/results/cumulative/directory/.
+At least, that's my guess about what the following code means:
+    ```{javascript}
+    if (fs.existsSync(resultsDir) && fs.readdirSync(path.join(resultsDir,'cumulative')).length !== 0) {
+    ```

+6. The documentation above, and the program output (messages to the user--not the files it produces),
+    are insufficient for a non-expert to figure out what the format of input files are.
+If you can understand
+    the instructions, you probably don't need to read them in the first place!
+Some examples:

+        a) When `mc init` finishes it says
+        ```
+        Next steps:
+            1) make standard deviation files for the dat files you wish to vary using the same format as their corresponding mean file
+            2) add an inp_distribution.txt file to MC/inputs if you want to vary .inp files (follow instructions from link)

+        More in depth instructions can be found at https://github.com/ecfairle/mccli
+        ```
+        However, you don't need `inp_distribution.txt` even if you are varying inputs.
+        How should the sd file be named?
+        BTW, the URL is ultimately a reference to this file (if not this version of the file).

+        b) Instructions above advise one "should break down the .inp file variation into sections by keyword".
+        What keywords are legal?
+What do they mean?
+Where are they defined?
+        What do the entries that follow the keyword mean?

+        c) etc, etc, etc

+7. The same documentation implies a person must make a bunch of tedious and error-prone steps.
+Automate them.

+8. The current options for handling correlation are limited.

+    a) Correlation is either 0 or the maximum possible (perfect for normal).
+    Allow partial correlations.

+    b) Some correlations that were thought to be present are absent.
+    Specifically, in `row` correlation different columns in the same line *are* correlated.
+    But it mean and women are on 2 adjacent lines, there is no correlation between the men and the women.
+    Such correlation is desired.
+    Note this is *not* a problem for `block` correlation in which each age group is on its own line.

+    c) It would be good to have, as earlier versions of this system did have, an ability to correlate larger
+    groups of variables, e.g., all cost variables.
+Mehanically, the same machinery that fixes b) will likely work
+    for this as well.